dineshkummarc/phpmyBugs2/README.md

 - [x] merge: Warning: require(./classes/Trad.class.php): failed to open stream: No such file or directory in \phpmyBugs2\index.php on line 27
 - [x] link 'Powered by phpmyBugs' with github repo url
 - [x] /phpmyBugs2/: Extend the settings to have themes based UI.
+- [x] New Themes selection on dashboard, fixed in v2.0 but selection moved to settings (user can change themes from settings)

 ### v2.2
 - [ ] Add new Dependencies into de Language